 Targets and Sample Preparation

-The targets can be almost any type of solid materials having resistance to incident electron beam (<30 kV).
+The targets can be almost any type of solid materials having resistance to an incident electron beam (<30 kV).
 Common examples are metal, rock, soil, glass, plastic, polymer, fiber, ceramic, concrete, biological entities, or any combination of these.

 |University of Florida||Non-Profit Organization||Profit Organization|

 *Assistance is required at the beginning stage of sample analysis for any new users.